ilan-anodot/anodotcost_api_docs_slate/source/includes/_Post Metrics.md

 Use this API to send metrics to Anodot based on the 1.0 Metric protocol.
 You may use this protocol to create new metrics or submit data points for new or existing metrics.
 You can submit data points for multiple metrics in a single request.

+Each token in a metric name represents a property describing what and where is being measured.
+In this convention, the position of each token reflects a property in the schema.
+Anodot indexes each token by its position, for example, Token1 is indexed with the property Pos1.
+When searching for metrics, the position property can be used to find the right set of metrics

+Metric 1.0 will look like this: Token1.Token2.Token3...tokenN.value

-* As a rule of thumb it is recommended not to send more than 1000 samples in a single http request, although it can handle more but the latency will be higher.
+* As a rule of thumb it is recommended to send up to 1000 samples in a single http request, although it can handle more but the latency will be higher.
 * Data points should be sent in chronological order, otherwise data points which are out of order will be dropped.
 * To assign one or more tags to a metric add the tags to the metric name with a prefix of a hashtag (#).
+* The token order must stay consistent with other metrics of the same type.

 ### Request